Wednesday, March 25, 2009

 The system also offers above-average flexibility in its delivery arrangements: clients can send the email either from their own servers or through Act-On, and can display Act-On-host forms within external Web pages as iframes.

-Act-On also does a good job of capturing activity history and form entries.
-The activity data is stored in together so that all activities for a given lead (identified by an email address or, if anonymous, a cookie ID) can be used for scoring and segmentation.
+Act-On does a good job of capturing activity history and form entries.
+The system will track both known and anonymous visitors, using the IP address to look up the company of anonymous visitors and linking to JigSaw to show company information It can also send alerts when it sees visits from specified individuals, companies, or locations.
+All activities for a given lead (identified by an email address or cookie ID) can be used for scoring and segmentation.
 Data posted to Web forms can also be stored in a central file.
-Scoring rules are pretty simple, but can both reference lead attributes and activities, and are updated in real time as new data arrives.
-Users can also use scores, attributes or activities to define lists that are updated in real time.
+Scoring rules can reference both lead attributes and activities, and are updated in real time as new data arrives.
+Users can also apply scores, attributes or activities to define lists that are updated in real time.

 So far so good, and now we can talk about Webinars.
 Users can define a Webinar within Act-On, entering name, time, date, duration, password, and teleconference number, and then push this to their Webex account.
 They can also create a registration page and form, auto-response message, invitation emails, reminders and follow-up emails.
 The system will feed the registrations into Webex and pull back attendee lists, gathering all the related data within Act-On for reporting.
 This is a significant improvement over the usual situation, where data is scattered between the different systems.